thomasebsmith/xi-demo-plugin/README.md

 ### Installation
 Either

-run `make install`.
+run `make install`

 or

-move the compiled binary and manifest.toml to a directory located in `$XI\_CONFIG\_DIR/plugins`.
+move the compiled binary and `manifest.toml` to a directory located in `$XI_CONFIG_DIR/plugins`.
 Within that directory, the binary should be placed in a `bin/` subdirectory.